Tourists warned as thousands of venomous spider crabs swarm UK beach

 It is believed mass gathering helps the crabs protect themselves from predators while they wait for their new exoskeletons to thicken and toughen up.

-The crustaceans have a venomous bite to which can kill their predators – but are harmless to humans.
+The crustaceans have a venomous bite which can kill their predators – but is harmless to humans.

 Despite the reported boom in numbers of spider crabs in British waters, there is little market in the UK for spider crab meat, despite it being considered a delicacy in European countries including Spain and France.